adamsilver/fdpb/03-book-a-flight.md

 - The `type="button"` attribute stops the button from submitting the form.
 If it was left undefined or set to “submit” it would submit the form.
 - The `aria-haspopup="true"` attribute indicates that the button reveals a calendar.
 It acts as a warning that, when pressed, the focus will be moved to the calendar.
 Note: its value is always set to `true`.
-- The `aria-haspopup` attribute is complemented by `aria-expanded`.
-This tells screen reader users whether the calendar is currently in an open (expanded) or closed (collapsed) state by toggling between `true` and `false` values.
+- The `aria-expanded` attribute indicates whether the calendar is currently in an open (expanded) or closed (collapsed) state by toggling between `true` and `false` values.
 - The calendar is hidden using the `hidden` attribute/property as explained in chapter 1, “A Registration Form”.

 #### Keyboard And Focus Behaviour